giovixo/py-tools/README.md

 ## py-tools

-Some tools without any documentation, just for personal use.
+Some tools just for personal use.
 If you are interested in this topic, please contact me: decesare.giovanni at gmail.com

 > Topic: study of planetary orbits in binary system using the Swifter code